Complete a meal application on-line - CLICK HERE

 It is the responsibility of the parents/guardians to either:

-Meal debt, which includes meal charges and the cost of serving an alternative USDA meal, will be collected from the parents and guardians.
+Parents and guardians are expected to pay their delinquent debt.
 Remember to apply, if you believe you are eligible for a meal at no charge, so that no debt is incurred.
 Meal applications also assist the District with other funding.

 LUNCH, BREAKFAST, AND MILK PRICING